Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 \end{proof}

 As the last topic of this section, we demonstrate another instability inherent to \eqref{DNLS}.
-As announced earlier, this instability prohibits one from proving uniqueness via Gr\"onwall in low-regularity spaces --- an otherwise widely successful technique in the analysis of dispersive PDE.
+Concretely, we will show that it is not possible to prove uniqueness of solutions via Gr\"onwall's inequality in lower regularity spaces.
+This is a widely successful uniqueness technique and a key ingredient in constructing solutions via compactness/uniqueness arguments; the Gr\"onwall inequality yields Lipschitz dependence in $H^s$ of the data-to-solution map.
+However, our next proposition shows failure of Lipschitz dependence, no matter how negative one chooses $s$.

 \begin{proposition} Fix $s\leq 0$.
 There are times $t_n\to0$ and pairs of solutions $q_n$ and $\tilde q_n$ to \eqref{DNLS} so that

 \end{proposition}

 \begin{proof} We choose $q_n$ and $\tilde q_n$ to be distinct rescalings of the soliton solution \eqref{soliton} with parameter $\theta_n$.
 We first choose $\theta_n\to 0$ to ensure that their $L^2$ norms converge to zero; see \eqref{norm of soliton}.